Fort Lauderdale Rollover Car Accident Lawyer

 Many rollovers involve vehicles with a high center of gravity, like SUVs, but in fact any vehicle can flip onto its side or back.
-If you have been injured in a rollover car accident, you should speak to one of our Fort Lauderdale rollover car accident lawyers at the Leifer Law Firm now.
+If you have been injured in a rollover car accident, you should speak to one of our Fort Lauderdale rollover car accident lawyers at Leifer & Ramirez now.

 Types of Rollovers

 There is no one “typical” rollover accident.
 Instead, vehicles can rollover for a variety of reasons:

 - When a vehicle is travelling very fast, the tires can lose grip on the road and the vehicle can flip over.

 - A vehicle can skid when it is travelling off road or during the rain and loses traction.
 It can slip and then roll over.